nvanlaerebeke/rasp-netboot-in-memory-os/docs/02_quickstart.md

 If the Raspberry PI or `DHCP` isn't configured yet, follow the steps in [raspberry pi netboot](./04_raspberry_pi_netboot.md)

-A build script is provided in `./bin/build.sh`, this script is made to run on `Ubuntu 20.04/22.04` or higher.
+A build script is provided in `./bin/build.sh`, this script is made to run on `Ubuntu 20.04/22.04/24.04` or higher.

 When running it the end result will be in `./dist`, this is the directory that needs to be put on the `tftp` server for netbooting.
-This includes all the files with the modified initramfs-rpi4 and the root filesystem.
+This includes all the files with the modified initramfs-rpi and the root filesystem.

 ## Configuration

 First copy the `env.sample` to `env` and fill in the settings.

-The only required setting is the root filesystem location.
+The only required settings are the root filesystem location and bootstrap script location.
 This will be included in the `./dist` folder after the build, the file will be called `rootfs.ext4.tar.gz`.
 The quickest way to get started is to place this on the `tftp` server together with all the netboot files.